10 Tips to Clear Any Blocked Drain in 2021

 But when there’s hair down there, you might need something different.

-5. The trusty plunger: Both the tub and sink can benefit from a plunger.
+Both the tub and sink can benefit from a plunger.
 In the bath, plug the overflow drain to help create a vacuum seal, before setting the plunger in place.
 Fill the tub so the water level is just above the rubber seal of the plunger, then get to work.
-The vacuum will help draw up any shallow blockage.
+The vacuum will help draw up any shallow drain blockage.

 The most likely place for a blockage is in the toilet.
 Not only can man-made materials cause a nasty clog, but so can foreign tree roots or pipework damage.
 That’s why there are simple solutions like a plunger that can fix a temporarily blocked toilet drain.
 But there are also more serious tools and tricks.

-7. Prevention and plunging: The best way to avoid a blocked toilet is by never flushing disposable wipes, solid objects or basically anything but toilet paper and human waste.
+The best way to avoid a blocked toilet is by never flushing disposable wet wipes, sanitary products, solid objects or basically anything but toilet paper and human waste.
 Still, clogs happen.
 If they do, a toilet plunger or bellows plunger is the best way to see if you can easily displace an offending clog.

-Floor drains should always contain a little bit of water so sewer smells remain trapped.
+Floor drains should always contain a small amount of water so sewer smells remain trapped.
 So you should always expect to see some water if you even look into the kitchen or laundry floor drains.
 Always pay attention to how well the water is flowing through.
-If the level rises too much, you may have a blockage deeper in your plumbing.
+If the level rises too much, you may have a blockage located deep in your plumbing.

-The best way to avoid blocked drains is with prevention.
+The best way to avoid blocked sinks and drains is with prevention.
 Avoid washing food waste down the kitchen sink, or hair down the shower drain.
-Once something ends up in your pipes you really don’t know if a blockage is forming.
+Once something ends up in your drain pipes, you really don’t know if a blockage is forming.

 Regardless, it can be handy to have a plunger or drain auger at home.
 They are simple solutions for minor clogs, including in the toilet.
 For anything more serious, though, often the best option is to contact a professional plumber.
-Their expertise will ensure long term success with clear drains.
+Their expertise will ensure long-term success in clearing clogged drains.